 The Evening & Weekend Duty officers are responsible for the security of the building outside of office hours (9-5) when public programmes are running.
-You can find them on reception of each building.
+You can find them on reception.

 Support and office staff can also be contacted on 020 7407 6969 during office hours (9am-5pm).